kpagacz/wiki-on-fire/giddy-banana/README.md

 ### Adding tables to the database
 wiki-on-fire uses `sequelize` to interact with a MySQL database.
 In order to add or modify a table, you need to create or modify a model file and add a respective migration file.
 For the quickstart guide follow [this](https://sequelize.org/master/manual/migrations.html).

+## Runtime environmental variables
+This application uses a number of environmental variables to modify the runtime behaviour.
+* `NODE_ENV` - to detail the running environment.
+Default: "development".
+Possible values: "development", "production".
+* `DB_USER`, `DB_PASS`, `DB_SCHEMA`, `DB_HOST` to define the `mySQL` database configuration: the username, password, schema and the URL of the host recpectively.